 If you have questions about covering the bathroom floors or spaces under the furniture, you get this rule wrong.
 The main objective of this rule is to reduce noise from foot traffic.
 Therefore, covering the main hallways and passages will suffice.
 Nevertheless, some additional repercussions might be useful too.
 Pads for furniture or foot covers for chairs can effectively reduce not only creaks but also scratches on the floor.
 Kitchens can also be a substantial source of noise if tenants spend a lot of time there.
 The potential solution to this conundrum can be vinyl tiles.
 They look stylish, effectively absorb noise from footsteps, and can be easily removed.
 A more permanent solution would be laminating floors with a sound-absorbing underlayment.
 Additionally, you can encourage your tenants to take their shoes off, when they are entering the apartment.
 This would not only decrease the sound of footsteps but also significantly reduce the amount of dust and dirt that can be brought from outside.
 You can hardly enforce this principle, but kind advice and careful suggestion can go a long way.

 At the end of the day, the 80% requirement is really hard to track and enforce.
 The noise complains are very rarely evolve into a legal action.
 Moreover, it is virtually impossible to control how meticulously the tenant is following the rule.
 You are not going to casually inspect if the floor is covered with rugs, right?
-Therefore, it would be wise to shield your property from noise before renting it out.
+Therefore, it would be wise to shield your apartment from noise before renting it out.
 Installation of carpeting, laminating floors with soundproof underlayment can minimize risks of lawsuit hassle.
 If you live in the areas with traditions of regulating and enforcing noise levels take an alternative approach.
 Sit down with your lawyer or trusted legal advisor and write a hard solid lease.
 This agreement should include the provisions about carpets, noises from furniture and footsteps.
 It should have sections about the noise standards and who would be liable in case of violations.
 Follow through on both of these approaches and your tenants and their downstairs neighbors will have a quiet and peaceful life.